joeblankenship1/joeblankenship1.github.io/README.md

 # theJoeBlankenship Website

-This is a modified Bootstrap theme I adapted to better learn Java Script.
+This is a modified Bootstrap theme I adapted to better learn JavaScript.

 The content on the pages is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).